MicrosoftLearning/mslearn-copilotstudio/Instructions/Labs/01-create-copilot.md

     `https://copilotstudio.microsoft.com/`, signing in with your work or school account if prompted.

+2. Select **Start a free trial** if prompted.

-2. In the navigation pane on the left, view the **Copilots** page, like this:
+3. In the navigation pane on the left, view the **Copilots** page, like this:

     ![Screenshot of the Copilots page in Copilot Studio](media/create-copilot/copilots-page.png)

-3. Select the option to create a **New copilot**, and then setup a new copilot with the following settings:
+4. Select the option to create a **New copilot**, and then setup a new copilot with the following settings:

     -   **Copilot name**: Power Pilot